 Sunday, September 27 – Saturday, October 3, 2020

 We will meet you at the Florence airport or rail station in the afternoon and then we will transport you on to your luxurious Villa home for the week in amazing Tuscany.
-After a tour of the Villa, you will enjoy a meet-and-greet with homemade hors d’oeuvres and locally produced wines.
-Then you will have time to relax, take a walk on the grounds, or just unwind in the rooms of the Villa until it is time for your Gourmet Welcome Dinner.
+After a tour of the Villa, you will have time to relax, take a walk on the grounds, or just unwind in the rooms of the Villa until it is time for a meet-and-greet with homemade hors d’oeuvres and locally produced wines.
+Then it will be time for you to enjoy your Gourmet Welcome Dinner.

 Gourmet Dinner prepared by Le Cordon Bleu-Paris Alum Chef Walter and Artistic Gourmet Adventures.